-8. Integrating the module with MonkeyLearn’s API
+8. Integrating the model with MonkeyLearn’s API

-You can do the same but programmatically, so you can easily integrate any MonkeyLearn module within your projects with any programming language.
+You can do the same but programmatically, so you can easily integrate any MonkeyLearn model within your projects with any programming language.
 For example, if we are working with Python programming language, you can go to a bit down to the API libraries, select the corresponding programming language and copy and paste the code snippet:

 We combined Kimono and MonkeyLearn to create a machine learning model that learns to predict the sentiment of a hotel review.
-Kimono helped us to easily retrieve the training data from the web and MonkeyLearn helped us to build the actual sentiment analysis classifier.
+Kimono helped us to easily retrieve the text data from the web and MonkeyLearn helped us to build the actual sentiment analysis classifier.

 But this is just the tip of the iceberg.
 There’s much more we can do.